Microsoft Publisher Overview

 Functionality

 Microsoft Publisher offers a wide range of functionality.
 Users can apply text and image effects, utilize tools for mailings and mail merging, share files, and access advanced printing capabilities.
-It's an ideal tool for presenting project or company information through the creation of booklets, business cards, or catalogs.
+Its an ideal tool for presenting project or company information through the creation of booklets, business cards, or catalogs.

 Capabilities